catalyst/moodle-tool_passwordvalidator/README.md

 ### Before Moodle 3.7

-In 3.7 the check_password_policy callback was extend to pass in $user object:
+In 3.7 the check_password_policy callback was extended to pass in the $user object:

 https://tracker.moodle.org/browse/MDL-66123